Lesley Joseph: Other television work

-In 2022, Joseph appeared on the seventh series of Celebrity Coach Trip alongside her Birds of a Feather co-star Linda Robson.
+In 2022, Joseph won the seventh series of Celebrity Coach Trip alongside her Birds of a Feather co-star Linda Robson.
+The same year, she appeared as a contestant on the seventeenth series of Celebrity MasterChef.
+In 2024, she appeared on an episode of Celebrity Gogglebox for Stand Up to Cancer alongside Miriam Margolyes.
+In 2025, Joseph is also set to appear in an episode of The Good Ship Murder.

 Radio

-Joseph began a radio show in 2008 on BBC London 94.9 with Christopher Biggins, airing every Sunday between 9 am to 12 noon.
-Biggins left the show after a few months, but Joseph has continued to host.
-She also stands in for Vanessa Feltz on her weekday morning talk when Feltz is on holiday.
+Joseph began presenting a radio show in 2008 on BBC London 94.9 with Christopher Biggins, airing every Sunday between 9 am to 12 noon.
+Biggins left the show after a few months, however Joseph has continued to host.
+She also stood in for Vanessa Feltz on her weekday morning talk show whilst Feltz was on holiday.